Cadet Resources

 O

-- OCdt – Officer Cadet – lowest ranking officer
+- OCdt – Officer Cadet (lowest officer rank)

-- OIC – Officer in Charge – refers to officer responsible for an event
+- OIC – Officer in Charge (officer responsible for an event)

-- OPI – Office of Primary Importance – Sometimes used in place of OIC or OIC Ex
+- OPI – Office of Primary Importance (sometimes replaces OIC or OIC Ex)

 PQ